CSC207-UofT/course-project-group-047-1/phase0/walkthrough.md

-Scenario walkthrough: A user run the file 'store.java', when the program start, the user has two choices, they can either create an account or log into one.
+Scenario walkthrough: A user run the file 'store.java', when the program start, the user will see the main menu and it provides three choices, the user can either create an account or login to one, or can choose to exit the program.
-When the program start, there is no account on record so a user will get an error message.
-If they choose to create an account, then they can log in, and view a list of items in the store.
+When the program start, there is no account on record, so a user should choose to create an account, then they can log in , and view a list of items in the store